CVSRohit/Morsel/README.md

 ## Built With
  -->

 ## Acknowledgments
+The following resources were utilized while building the Flutter Application
 * pub.dev (https://pub.dev/) - for dependencies sample codes and examples
 * The Flutter Development bootcamp course (https://www.udemy.com/course/flutter-bootcamp-with-dart/) - to learn flutter and dart